SciresM/hactool/README.md

 If your `make` is not GNU make (e.g. on BSD variants), you need to call `gmake` instead.

 If on Windows, I recommend using MinGW.

+## External Keys

+External keys can be provided by the -k/--keyset argument to the a keyset filename.
+Keyset files are text files containing one key per line, in the form "key_name = HEXADECIMALKEY".
+Case shouldn't matter, nor should whitespace.

+In addition, if -k/--keyset is not set, hactool will check for the presence of a keyset file in $HOME/.switch/prod.keys (or $HOME/.switch/dev.keys if -d/--dev is set).
+If present, this file will automatically be loaded.

 ## Licensing